Advocacy

 Our members’ expertise is integral to CAIA’s advocacy efforts as it strengthens the sector’s contributions to formal submissions and policy discussions.

 As a member of the International Chamber of Commerce (ICC), CAIA is part of the collective voice of over 45 million businesses shaping the global trade and industry agenda.
-As the only private sector organisation with a seat at the table in the United Nations, membership of the ICC facilitates access to a range of major intergovernmental processes to ensure that business concerns and perspectives
+As the only private sector organisation with a seat at the table in the United Nations, membership of the ICC facilitates access to a range of major intergovernmental processes to ensure that business concerns and perspectives are taken into account.

 Driving Sustainability